DSIN-INSA-Strasbourg/Hermes/plugins/clients/usersgroups_ldap/README.md

 ## Description

-This client will handle Users, Groups and UserPasswords events, and store data in an LDAP directory.
+This client will handle Users, Groups, GroupsMembers, MembersOfGroups and UserPasswords events, and store data in an LDAP directory.

 The local Datamodel keys will be used as LDAP attributes names, without any constraints, and it is possible to specify some Datamodel keys to ignore (typically the primary keys) that won't be stored in LDAP directory with the `attributesToIgnore` setting.

-The `GroupMembers` will only store data (typically LDAP `member` attribute) in LDAP group entries as it is possible to use LDAP overlays (`dynlist` or the deprecated `memberOf`) to dynamically generate the corresponding data in user entries.
+`GroupsMembers` and `MembersOfGroups` will only store data (typically LDAP `member` attribute) in LDAP group entries as it is possible to use LDAP overlays (`dynlist` or the deprecated `memberOf`) to dynamically generate the corresponding data in user entries.
 You should consider reading the `propagateUserDNChangeOnGroupMember` setting documentation.

 {{% notice style="tip" title="LDAP password hashes generation" %}}
 If you need to generate LDAP password hashes, you may consider looking at [ldapPasswordHash](/setup/configuration/plugins/attributes/ldappasswordhash/) attribute plugin.